Laugh Now Cry Later

 "Laugh Now Cry Later" is a song by Canadian rapper Drake featuring American rapper Lil Durk.
 It was released through Republic Records and OVO Sound as a single on August 14, 2020.
-The two artists wrote the song alongside producers Cardo, Rogét Chahayed, G. Ry, and Yung Exclusive.
+The two artists wrote the song alongside producers Cardo, Rogét Chahayed, G. Ry, Bryan Yepes and Yung Exclusive.
 It was originally the intended lead single from Drake's sixth studio album, Certified Lover Boy (2021).

 Commercially, the song debuted at number one in Drake's native Canada on the Canadian Hot 100 and debuted at number two on the US Billboard Hot 100.
 The song received nominations for Best Melodic Rap Performance and Best Rap Song at the 63rd Annual Grammy Awards.

 Background

 On August 12, 2020, Drake posted a clip of himself and another person riding jet skis at night on his social media.
 The post was accompanied by the caption "TMRW MIDNIGHT 🤍".
 Upon release, it turned out that the song's music video also entailed an upcoming collaboration between Drake and Nike, Inc.